 Dahna Willis, Sponsor

-This club is dedicated to the support and advocacy for students and educators in Early Care and Education.
+EC² is dedicated to providing support and advocacy for students and educators in early care and education.

 Keith Hulsey, Sponsor